-What first comes to mind when you think about Mexican food – beans, rice, hot peppers?
-Actually, authentic Mexican food is largely about sauces.
-There are cooking sauces, table sauces, and bottled sauces galore; rarely will there be a snack or meal in Mexico without some sort of sauce on it or at least available for it.
+Authentic Mexican cuisine centers on its sauces.
+There are cooking sauces, table sauces, and bottled sauces galore; rarely will a snack or meal in Mexico be served without some sort of sauce on it or accompanying it.

-Despite the narrow meaning it has in the United States, the Spanish word for any sauce is salsa.
-That’s right, anything from ketchup (salsa cátsup) or Worcestershire (salsa inglesa) to Hollandaise (salsa holandesa) to an Asian sweet and sour (salsa agridulce)—they are all considered salsas.
-The American concept of salsa, a tomato-based mixture intended for use with chips, is just one tiny particle in the huge universe.
+Despite the narrow meaning it has in the United States, the word salsa can refer to any type of sauce in Spanish.
+Anything from ketchup (salsa cátsup) or Worcestershire (salsa inglesa) to Hollandaise (salsa holandesa) to an Asian sweet and sour sauce (salsa agridulce)—they are all considered salsas.
+The American concept of salsa, a tomato-based mixture intended as a dip for chips, is just one example of the many and varied Mexican salsas.

 Mexican Table Sauces

-Table sauces are those which are, logically enough, often placed on the table for each person to pour, sprinkle, or spoon onto their food in the amount desired.
+Table sauces are those placed on the table or served on the side of a dish for each person to pour, sprinkle, or spoon onto their food in the desired amount.
 They tend to be spicy, but the degree of spiciness varies greatly, depending on the types of peppers used in their creation, the intended “target” food(s), and regional as well as personal taste.
-American “salsa” is a table sauce—but it’s only one of the hundreds of varieties.
+The American “salsa” is considered a table sauce—but it’s just one of the hundreds of varieties available.

-In general, choice of table sauce depends on personal taste and possibilities: make the one you like the most or the one for which you happen to have the ingredients handy.
-If you are going to have guests, it often makes sense to prepare more than one (with varying levels of piquancy)—a red one and a green one, for example, or a creamy guacamole and a spicy tomato salsa—to give the guests a choice.
+In general, the choice of table sauce depends on personal taste and possibilities: Make the one you like the most or the one for which you happen to have the ingredients on hand.
+For guests, it often makes sense to prepare more than one (with varying levels of piquancy)—a red one and a green one, for example, or a creamy guacamole and a spicy tomato salsa—to give them a choice.

-There are, of course, a few dishes which are traditionally served with one particular table sauce.
-Cochinita Pibil, for example, is usually paired with an onion and habanero sauce, and tacos al pastor seems to go naturally with Chile de Arbol sauce.
-Pay attention to table sauce recommendations if they are given in a particular Mexican recipe.
+There are, of course, a few dishes that are traditionally served with one particular table sauce.
+For example, cochinita pibil, a braised pork dish from the Yucatan, is usually accompanied by an onion and habanero sauce, and tacos al pastor, a pork and pineapple pairing, seems to go naturally with chile de arbol sauce.
+Pay attention to table sauce recommendations in a particular Mexican recipe for inspiration.

 Mexican Cooking Sauces

 One of the best things about Mexican cooking sauces is their versatility.
-While there are some cooking sauces that are very closely identified with specific dishes (chicken or turkey with mole sauce, for example), practically any cooking sauce can be used in many different ways.
-An example: pork in green sauce is delicious—as is chicken, beef, chicharrón, sausages, or even eggs in the green sauce.
+While some cooking sauces are closely identified with specific dishes (chicken or turkey with mole sauce, for example), practically any cooking sauce can be used in many different ways.
+An example: Pork in green sauce is delicious—as is chicken, beef, chicharrón, sausages, or even eggs.

-- Tomato and tomatillo sauces are delicious creations that have one of those ingredients as their main element.
+Tomato and tomatillo sauces are delicious creations that have one of those ingredients as their main element.
 They usually also include either fresh or dried chile peppers, onion, salt, and/or garlic, and sometimes additional ingredients.
-Examples: ranchera sauce, veracruz sauce.
+Examples include ranchera sauce and Veracruz sauce.

-- Cream sauces appeared in Mexico’s cuisine during the 19th and early 20th centuries, a time when everything from France—including French cooking—was in fashion among the upper classes.
-Cream and cheese sauces are often used in Mexico to this day in dishes intended for holidays and special occasions.
-An example would be the cream and walnut sauce poured over the classic Chiles en Nogada.
+Cream sauces appeared in Mexico’s cuisine during the nineteenth and early twentieth centuries, a time when everything from France—including French cooking—was in fashion among the upper classes.
+Cream and cheese sauces are often used in Mexico to this day in dishes intended for holidays and special occasions, such as cream and walnut sauce poured over the classic chiles en nogada.